louiebao/louiebao.github.io/_posts/2018-04-16-isnumeric-should-really-be-called-isnumerictype.md

 select * from is_numeric_2
 ```

-Now let's take a look what happens when we mix characters and numbers:
+Now let's take a look at the effect after mixing characters and numbers:

 | a | b | c | a+b | <- isnumeric | a+b+c | <- isnumeric | b+c | <- isnumeric |
 | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: | :---: |